Black/Africana Studies Department

 WELCOME TO THE BLACK/AFRICANA STUDIES DEPARTMENT!

 Undergirded by the three basic areas of focus of the discipline of Black Studies, which are cultural grounding, academic excellence, and social responsibility, the Black/Africana Studies Department is committed to providing students with the opportunity to critically study the history, culture, and lived experience of Black people.
-We are also committed to ensuring equity in higher education, which ultimately leads to a more educated, equitable, and inclusive society.
+We are also committed to ensuring equity in higher education, leading to a more educated, equitable, and inclusive society.

 ANNOUNCEMENTS

-• Would you like to learn more about the discipline of Black Studies?
-Please check out this recent article written by Dr. M. Keith Claybrook:
+- Would you like to learn more about the discipline of Black Studies?
+Please check out

 "Why Black Studies?" by Dr. M. Keith Claybrook